 Preparing for Camp

-Let your camper know that camp might feel different this summer.
-Go over our new guidelines with your camper so they will know what to expect.
-Your camper should know how to wash their hands, use hand sanitizer properly, and know how to put on their own mask/face covering.
-Go over ways to stay healthy before and during camp with your camper, like drinking lots of water and eating healthy meals.
+Review ways to stay healthy before and during camp with your camper, like drinking lots of water, eating healthy meals, and practicing basic hygiene.
 Remember that much of camp will take place outside, so make sure that your camper knows to use sun protection.

 Health History and Release Form

 For the safety of your child, your camper cannot be at camp without a completed Health History and Release Form.
-You can access this form through the Camp Brain account you set up to register your camper.
-All campers are requested to complete this form by May 27th, or as soon as possible if registering after that date.
+You can access this form in early May through the Camp Brain account you set up to register your camper.
+All campers are requested to complete this form by May 31st.
 This gives our healthcare staff time to review it and ask any questions they need to.

 If your child has a special diet, it is very important that you put it on the Health History & Release Form.
 When they check in, campers with dietary concerns are also asked to identify themselves so that kitchen staff can verify any needs and give them instructions on what to do at meal times.
 It is also very helpful if you speak with your child about the importance of following their diet while at camp.